jhukdev/jameshill.dev/src/articles/partial-hydration.md

 ## Using the higher order function

-Finally, to use the `withHydration()` function, you'll do something like the following:
+Finally, to use the `withHydration()` function, you'll do something like the this:

 ```tsx
 import { LoginForm as Component } from './login-form';